 Fraunhofer IWES considers the entire hydrogen value creation chain from production through to usage.
 The competencies and infrastructures of related institutes are called in for specific issues.
 Our customers include both globally operating groups and small and medium-sized enterprises in the region.

-Model processes of sector coupling can also be demonstrated and tested.
+Furthermore, model processes of sector coupling can also be demonstrated and tested.
 This is particularly important in the case of fluctuating energy supply from renewable sources in order to ensure security of supply and to enable the storage of power surpluses.
 Operating strategies for stand-alone solutions will be developed across systems and optimized under techno-economic aspects.

 A stable grid is a fundamental requirement for security of supply.
 The grids are not always designed for highly decentralized feed-in points with grid-side inverter connection and fluctuating energy supply.